 - 1. Manage student field placements and maintain student portfolios. - 2.
 Develop, maintain and communicate APE opportunities. - 3.
 Orient students to the Applied Practice Experience. - 4.
-Review APE proposals for approval, and provide feedback as necessary. - 5.
-Send a confirmation email to the preceptor once the proposal is approved. - 6.
-Assist the student and/or preceptor in resolving any issues that may arise during the APE. - 7.
-Review and evaluate the postscript report, preceptor evaluation and work products to ensure successful completion of the APE. - 8.
+Assist students with identifying potential sites and provide advice to students about site selection. - 5.
+Review APE proposals for eligibility and approval, and provide feedback as necessary. - 6.
+Send a confirmation email to the preceptor once the proposal is approved. - 7.
+Assist the student and/or preceptor in resolving any issues that may arise during the APE. - 8.
+Review and evaluate the postscript report, final evaluation and work products to ensure successful completion of the APE. - 9.
 Conduct checkout appointments.